ale627/ale627.github.io/trading.md

 ---
 layout: post
-title:  "Option Trader's Handbook"
+title:  "Trading Reference"
 categories:
 ---

-If someone asks me about trading, it's tough to give a good answer on the spot.
+If someone asks me about trading, I usually can't give a good answer because I'm not sure where to start.
+Knowledge can be really amorphous in your head.
+What are the main topics?

 So I decided to write it out in a post.

-Over the course of several weeks it expanded into a corpus of trading knowledge.
-It now has a dedicated page and sees routine edits.
+Over the course of several weeks I expanded several sections and reflowed the writing.
+The Option Trader's Handbook now has a dedicated page and receives routine edits.
 Check back.

 * TOC
 {:toc}